erlichlab/delay3ways/README.md

 ## data

 The `data` folder contains anonymized choice data from our subjects.
 For privacy considerations, we cannot not publicly share individual choice data.
 Please contact

+## media

+The media contains movies demonstrating the tasks.